InsightsByIvy/Analysing-Scam-Patterns-in-Ethereum-Transactions/README.md

 ![Thumbnail](Images/Ivy%20Kepiro.png)

 ## Overview
 This project explores transaction patterns on the Ethereum blockchain to identify and analyse scam-related behaviours.
-Using a combination of data analytics techniques and interactive dashboards, it aims to highlight distinguishing features between scam and non-scam addresses, and to provide actionable insights for the crypto community.
+Using a combination of data analytics techniques and interactive dashboards, highlights distinguishing features between scam and non-scam addresses and provides actionable insights for the crypto community.

 The initial goal was to use up-to-date and reliable scam address data via the Etherscan API.
 However, due to the lack of accessible, recent, and labeled scam address data through public APIs, the project pivoted to using curated Kaggle dataset.